polterguy/phosphorusfive/plugins/extras/p5.web/README.md

 your clients to invoke "code" in your web service endpoints.

-If you combine this feature, with the PGP cryptographic features of P5, requiring having your web service invocations cryptographically signed, before you evaluate them as Hyperlisp, you can create an additional layer of protection, further safe-guarding you against malicious requests.
+If you combine this feature, with the PGP cryptographic features of P5, requiring having your web service invocations cryptographically signed, before you evaluate them as Hyperlambda, you can create an additional layer of protection, further safe-guarding you against malicious requests.
 Which is probably a "must", if you choose to use this "Ninja trick", in a production environment.
 This way you have a cryptographically secure context, giving your guarantees of that the invocation towards your web service, was created by some client, which you trust 100%, since the signing process of an invocation, makes sure it has not beeen tampered with in any ways after leaving the client.
 And only the client owning the private key that was